The Reptilian Stem - A Work in Progress

 - Ford and Benson place Mesosauridae, along with other members of Parareptilia, far up the tree

 - Simões et al. move Araeoscelidia - classic "diapsids" outside Amniota.
-All of which Laurin and Reisz' definition useless to us as well.
+All of which makes Laurin and Reisz' definition useless to us as well.

 So we punt!